rposcro/tbot-ruler/README.md

 ### Development
 Simply run from IDE.
 Check `tbot-ruler-dev.yaml` for configuration paths.

-### Staging
-* Build docker image, run `./build-docker.sh`.
-Default platform is linux/amd64 which is probably what you need.
-* Run `run-staging.sh` to start up the container.

 ### Production
 * Build docker image, run `./build-docker.sh`.
 You may need to consider platform other than default, for example linux/arm/v7.